pydjinni/pydjinni/docs/index.md

 <h3><span class="feature-icon">🐍</span>Python API</h3>

-The tools functionality can also be used from a Python API, in order to seamlessly embed into custom build processes.
+The tool can also be used through a Python API, in order to seamlessly embed into a custom build process.

 </div>